cscorley/dissertation/chapters/2_related/1_tr.md

 Hence, we can use any vector-based similarity measure.
 Further, we can use discrete probability distributions, such as a document-topic proportion, as a vector.
-In the following definitions, $P$ and $Q$ are two discrete probability distributions of the same length $K$.
+In the following definitions, $P$ and $Q$ are two discrete probability distributions of the same length $K$ unless noted otherwise.

 #### Cosine similarity